 The overarching philosophy of Industry4WRD can be surmised by the acronym A.C.T.
 (Attract, Create, Transform).
 The policy aims to attract key stakeholders to Industry 4.0 technologies and processes, create a proper ecosystem to nurture innovation and to transform the capabilities of industries within the manufacturing sector to be Industry 4.0 ready.

 Industry4WRD will also place specific emphasis on small and medium enterprises (SMEs).
-Close to 98.5 percent of Malaysian SMEs are in the manufacturing sector and provide 42 percent of employment opportunities in the country.
+Malaysian SMEs account for close to 98.5 percent of companies in the manufacturing sector and provide 42 percent of employment opportunities in the country.